-Why, you may ask, would an American be interested in Canada, after all it’s known for politeness, hockey, bacon, Mounties and Degrassi Junior High?
+Why, you may ask, would an American be interested in Canada?

-The story I wanted to tell in Angel of Mercy would be impossible with an American nurse.
-The United States wasn’t in the war long enough for me to tell the type of story I wanted to tell.
-I needed to discover a new nationality for my main character.
+The first reason was purely practical.
+The story I wanted to tell in Angel of Mercy would have been impossible with an American nurse.
+The United States wasn’t in the Great War long enough for me to tell the type of story I wanted.
+I needed to find a nationality for my main character.

 Even the title of the novel is Canadian in its inspiration.
 During the war, Canadian nursing sisters earned the nickname “angels of mercy” from their patients because of their dedication and hard work as well as the role they played in saving countless lives.

-After beginning my research, which is ongoing, I knew I had made the right choice.
-Starting out, I knew nothing other than Canada participated in the war.
-I came away with a sense of what my character would have felt with her nation and its accomplishments.
+While conducting my research, I discovered I had made the right choice.
+Initially, I knew nothing other than Canada participated in the war.
+I came away with a sense of how my main character would have felt about her nation and its accomplishments.

 I also came away with newfound knowledge.
 The names Laurier, Borden, Bourassa and Currie are now familiar to me.
 I know the significance of Vimy Ridge as well as the Second Battle of Ypres and Passchendaele not to mention the smashing of the Hindenburg Line during the Hundred Days Offensive, the divisive effects of conscription and women’s suffrage.

-In essence, I learned Canada is more than polite Mounties.
-Throughout my research, I read about political infighting, controversial elections, murders, riots, the rift between the French and English, and racial tensions.
+Throughout my research, I read about political infighting, controversial elections, murders, riots, the rift between the French and the English, and racial tensions.

-I plan on releasing several Pinterest boards over the next several months that illustrate the people, places and events that make early 20th-century Canada special.
-If you love history, you’ll want to check them out.
+I have released several Pinterest boards that illustrate the people, places and events that make late 19th-century/early 20th-century Canada special.
+Come check them out.

 Updated: 14 October 2020